 — Dorothy Wordsworth, The Grasmere Journal, Sunday, 1 August 1802.

-William Wordsworth greatly loved his daughter, even though he did not raise her and had been absence for most of her life.
-He set her up with an annual £30 per year, the equivalent of £1360 in today’s money, that was later replaced by £400 as a capital settlement.
+William Wordsworth greatly loved his daughter, even though he did not raise her and had been absent for most of her life.
+He set her up with an annual £30 per year, the equivalent of £1360 in today’s money, which was later replaced by £400 as a capital settlement.
 They only met once more – in 1820, when Caroline had two daughters.
 Caroline died in 1862, a few years after her father.